angelaxi/nets213Project/docs/README.md

 ### Output
 List with the following columns:
 - WorkerId: Id of the worker who completed tasks
+- TasksCompleted: Number of tasks completed by worker
 - Accuracy: Percentage accuracy on quality control images
 - GoodWorker: True if and only if the worker has 90% percent accuracy for all image categories: Wearing Mask Correctly, Wearing Mask Incorrectly, and Not Wearing Mask